numberplates/plateit-generator-docs/components/document.md

 ### getProperty()

-Returns the value of a property.
+Returns the value of a design property.
 It takes a *string* (the key of the property to return).

 Returns: `mixed`